edmundhung/workaholic-site-template/content/index.md

 ]
 ```

 The second API response is the list of pages available.
-This is achieved using the `plugin-list` which gathers the `slug` of the page with its `metadata` based on the provided path.
-But it is referenced through a custom plugin defined in [/plugins/list.ts](https://github.com/edmundhung/workaholic-site-template/blob/main/plugins/list.ts) to add a custom sorting logic by the `order` field.
-It is important to note that this plugin must be configured after the `plugin-frontmatter` to be effective.
-As it expects the `order` field to be presented in the `metadata`.
+This is achieved by `plugin-list` which gathers the `slug` of the page with its `metadata` based on the provided path.
+Instead of referencing the plugin directly, it is referenced through a custom plugin defined in [/plugins/list.ts](https://github.com/edmundhung/workaholic-site-template/blob/main/plugins/list.ts) to add a custom sorting logic by the `order` field.
+It is important to note that this plugin must be configured after the `plugin-frontmatter` to be effective as it expects the `order` field to be presented in the `metadata`.

 ## Is it production-ready?

-No. This project started as a very simple script.
-But eventually turned into an over-engineered solution with a much wider scope.
-It is experimental and probably buggy at the moment.
-But I wish this demo can give you an idea of what it is capable of for now.
+No. This project starts with a simple script and eventually turns into an over-engineered solution with wider scope.
+It is experimental and probably buggy at the moment, but I wish this demo can give you an idea of what it is capable of for now.

 ## Known issues

-- The tool does not take into account the max entry size (25MB) at the moment.
+- The tool does not take the max entry size (25MB) into account at the moment.
 - For plugins with custom `setupQuery` logic, it might fail if it imports any node packages, eg. `fs` / `path`.